materiaraiding/materiaraiding-old/_ultimate/fru.md

 This redress will swap both the real Shiva and the clone, as well as covering the floor with ice.

-This ice will slide you FAR (i'm talking across the entire arena in one movement), so players should position close to the arenas edge.
+This ice will slide you across nearly the entire width of the arena in one movement, so players should position close to the arenas edge to avoid walling themselves.

 Shiva will then cast either: